gaborio/polariApp/README.md

 # polariApp
-Shiny app of affective polarization
+Shiny app of affective polarization, you can find it deployed [here](https://gaborio.shinyapps.io/polariApp/)